Roots, Radicals, and Root Functions

 If a is a positive real number, then

-1. the positive or principle square root of a
+1. the positive or principle square root of

 2. the negative square root of a